snap-stanford/snap-python/doc/source/reference/GetTriadsAll.rst

 .. function:: GetTriadsAll (SampleNodes=-1)

-Computes the number of closed and open triads for every node in *Graph*.
+A graph method that computes the number of closed and open triads for every node.
 Considers the graph as undirected.

 Parameters:

-- *SampleNodes*: integer
+- (optional) *SampleNodes*: integer
     If equal to -1, then compute triads over all the nodes.
 Otherwise, compute triads only for a random sample of *SampleNodes* nodes, which is useful for approximate but quick computations.